 What is clearly evident as we read this story is Leah’s faith.
 In the practical matters, the realities of life which are of concern to a woman, she acknowledged God.
-“Trust in the LORD with all your heart, and do not rely on your own insight.
-In all your ways acknowledge him, and he will make straight your paths” (Prov 3:5-6).
-Thus, at the birth of her first son, she said “Because the LORD has looked upon my affliction” (Gen 29:32).
-When her second son was born, she said “Because the Lord has heard that I am hated, he has given me this on also” (Gen 29:33).
-In naming her fourth son, no longer did she express hope that her husband would love her, but said simply, “This time I will praise the LORD” (Gen 29:35).
+“Trust in the LORD with all thine heart; and lean not unto thine own understanding.
+In all thy ways acknowledge him, and he shall direct thy paths” (Prov 3:5-6).
+Thus, at the birth of her first son, she said “Surely the LORD hath looked upon my affliction” (Gen 29:32).
+When her second son was born, she said “Because the Lord hath heard I was hated, he hath therefore given me this son also” (Gen 29:33).
+In naming her fourth son, no longer did she express hope that her husband would love her, but said simply, “Now will I praise the LORD” (Gen 29:35).
 She seems to have resigned herself to the fact that Jacob did not love her, and never would; and she praised God anyway, with Judah’s name being a perpetual reminder of God’s goodness.

-Years later, following the deal Leah made with Rachel to trade her son’s (Reuben) mandrakes in exchange for Rachel’s right to sleep with Jacob that night, she must have prayed that she would conceive, for we’re told, “And God hearkened to Leah, and she conceived and bore Jacob a fifth son” (Gen 30:17).
-And when she conceived and bore her sixth and last son, she said, “God has endowed me with a good dowry; now my husband will honor me, because I have borne him six sons” (Gen 30:20).
+Years later, following the deal Leah made with Rachel to trade her son’s (Reuben) mandrakes in exchange for Rachel’s right to sleep with Jacob that night, she must have prayed that she would conceive, for we’re told, “And God hearkened unto Leah, and she conceived, and bare Jacob the fifth son” (Gen 30:17).
+And when she conceived and bore her sixth and last son, she said, “God hath endued me with a good dowry; now will my husband dwell with me, because I have born him six sons” (Gen 30:20).

 This is not to say that Rachel was ungodly – far from it.
 She, too, was a faithful and godly woman, although there are two instances we’re told of which don’t reflect well on her; her outburst against Jacob (Gen 30:1-2), and her theft of her father’s household idols (Gen 31:19), about which she also lied (Gen 31:34-35).